essenciary/TicTacToe.jl/doc/README.md

 ![image-20190316191944197](img/project-strucure.png)

-Now that we're done with the housework, we can start coding.
+Now we can start coding.
 We want to define a `Board` type - which is made up of 9 individual `Cell` objects.
 Here's a first iteration, wrapping everything within the `TicTacToe` module:

 ```julia
 # src/TicTacToe.jl